MRCardoso/signiuof/README.md

     passMail: "(Required)your password of the service of email",
     // the template of view send mail
     view: "(default mail) The name of the view template to send email",
-    rPath: "(default app/views) The base path when your view template is, the root is your own application"
+    rPath: "(default app/views) The base path when your view template is, the root is your own application",
-    ext: "(default html) The extension of the view template"
+    ext: "(default html) The extension of the view template",
     // the routes of this package
     signin: '(default /signin) The request used in the signin',
     signup: '(default /signup) The request used in the signup',